tinymce/tinymce-docs/plugins/a11ychecker.md

 ### T2 - Complex table summary

 **Rule description:** This rule checks that all complex tables must have a `summary` attribute explaining to users of assistive technologies how to navigate through the data inside of the table.
-See the specification linked below for examples.

 #### {{pluginname}} rule details - T2